 The mission of the Speed to Market (EX) Task Force is to serve as the NAIC focal point for modernization of the insurance product filing and review processes.
-The Task Force will monitor the development and implementation of speed to market operational efficiencies and will support the development of national standards in conjunction with the IIPRC.
-The Task Force will also provide support to the IIPRC for initiatives that require uniformity and policy changes within the states.
+The Task Force will monitor the development and implementation of speed to market efficiencies and SERFF.
+The Task Force will also provide support to the IIPRC for initiatives that require uniformity and policy changes within the states, where necessary.

 Ongoing Support of NAIC Programs, Products or Services: